m-peckus/python_server/README.md

 The Mock **Payment Gateway API** is a learning-focused project that replicates core functionalities of real-world payment service provider (PSP) systems.
 It was created to understand and demonstrate:
 - How real-world PSP APIs structure endpoints and manage data flow.
 - How secure, role-based authorization and authentication  is implemented  using passwords, JWTs, and API keys.
-- How webhook validation is implemented using cryptographic signatures.
+- How cryptographic signatures are used to validate incoming webhooks.
 - How a real database - Mongo DB in this project - stores authentication credentials, authorization data and transaction records to emulate PSP API behavior.

 While it mirrors the structure and behavior of production payment APIs, credit card handling and tokenization are intentionally excluded to simplify implementation and focus on core logic such as authentication, authorization, and payment processing.